Australian household spending statistics

 Take a closer look at your utility bills.
 Nearly half of Australians (44%) are paying the lazy tax on their electricity bills, meaning they don't think they are getting good value for money but haven't switched providers within the past 6 months.
 To make sure you're getting the best bang for your buck, compare energy providers.
 When you're ready to make the switch, contact your new provider – they will usually take care of the switch for you.

 Refinance your home loan.
 If you don't think you're getting a competitive rate on your mortgage, it could be time to refinance.
-Take a look at competitive home loans to see how yours stacks up.
-Through Finder, you can switch to rates as low as 1.69%.
-While staying loyal to your current provider might feel like the easy option, Finder found the average borrower could save up to $3,576 per year by switching to a lower rate.
+Compare home loans online to see how yours stacks up.
+While staying loyal to your current provider might feel like the easy option, the average borrower could save $1,976 per year on a $600,000 loan by refinancing from a rate of 3.5% to 3%.

 - ABS, Australian National Accounts: National Income, Expenditure and Product